Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Conclusion

 \section{Conclusion}

-This paper investigates the trustworthiness oracle problem of text classifiers.
+We investigate the trustworthiness oracle problem of text classifiers.
 Statistical evaluation reveals that while highly confident predictions are more likely to be trustworthy, some still lack trustworthiness due to reliance on spurious correlations.
 We propose TOKI, an automated trustworthiness oracle generation method.
-Experiments are conducted to compare the effectiveness and efficiency of TOKI, TOKI's ablation variant and the naive approach against the trustworthiness benchmark on ten models and datasets.
+Experiments compare the effectiveness and efficiency of TOKI, TOKI's ablation variant and the naive approach against the trustworthiness benchmark on ten models and datasets.
 Results show that TOKI outperforms other approaches.
-We also introduce a TOKI-guided adversarial attack method, which proves to be more effective than the state-of-the-art A2T.
-In addition, several works can be explored in the future, including adapting TOKI for other data types and conducting a larger human-based evaluation to gain more insights into the trustworthiness problem.
+We also introduce a TOKI-guided adversarial attack method, which proves to be more effective than the SOTA A2T.
+In addition, several directions remain open for future work.
+We plan to explore alternative explanations, such as attention-based and counterfactual explanations, as well as other word embedding methods like sentence-transformers~\cite{Reimers:2019:SentenceBERT:SentenceEmbeddingsusingSiameseBERTNetworks}.
+Further experiments on SE-specific datasets are also necessary to gain more insights into the trustworthiness problem in SE.
+Moreover, adapting TOKI to other data types, such as images and speech, presents a promising avenue in the future.

-\section{Data Availability}
+\subsubsection{\textbf{Data Availability}.}

-The trustworthiness benchmark and the replicate package are available on Zenodo~\cite{Ours:2024:Zenodo}.
+Our data and replicate package are available at~\cite{Ours:2024:Zenodo}.